 By Brian Wargo

-Hawkwatching has the potential to be one of the lower-risk activities for the public to enjoy but hawkwatching with others increases the risk of coronavirus transmission.
-HMANA encourages all hawkwatchers to be cautious when interacting with others and to adhere to all policies of individual hawk sites.
-By following these guidelines we not only decrease the chances of getting sick or infecting others, but may increase the likelihood of hawkwatch sites opening to the public.
+Hawkwatching can be one of the lower-risk activities for the public to enjoy, but hawk watching with others increases the risk of coronavirus transmission.
+HMANA encourages all hawk watchers to be cautious when interacting with others and adhere to individual hawk sites’ policies.
+By following these guidelines, we decrease the chances of getting sick or infect others but may increase the likelihood of hawk watch sites opening to the public.

-2) Check to see if the hawkwatch site is open to the public by visiting their website.
-We also recommend checking their latest data at HawkCount.org.
-Most sites will have a statement in the Visitors dialog box.
-Remember, that while the hawk site may be counting hawks, they may not be open to the public.
+- Check to see if the hawk watch site is open to the public by visiting their website.
+We also recommend checking their latest data at HawkCount.
+Most places will have a statement in the Visitors dialog box.
+Remember that while the hawk site may be counting hawks, they may not be open to the public.

-4) If you feel sick, have a fever, or have been exposed to other people that are sick, then please do not visit the hawk site.
+- If you feel sick, have a fever, or have been exposed to other sick people, please do not visit the hawk site.

-6) When at the site, always wear a mask and maintain a distance of at least six feet from one another, and if possible, stay even farther apart as wind may carry infectious particles greater distances.
+- When at the site, always wear a mask and maintain a distance of at least six feet from one another.
+If possible, stay even farther apart as the wind may carry infectious particles greater distances.

-7) Counters are being encouraged to isolate themselves from others at hawkwatches.
+- Counters are being encouraged to isolate themselves from others at hawk watches.
 Please respect the work of the counter and do not enter their space or touch their equipment.

-9) If using the portable sanitation facility, please use disinfecting wipes on the door handles after you leave.
-Also use hand sanitizer if soap and water are not available.
+- If using the portable sanitation facility, please use disinfecting wipes on the door handles after you leave.
+Also, use hand sanitizer if soap and water are not available.

-10) Please err on the side of caution and thank you for being extra vigilant!
+- Please err on the side of caution, and thank you for being extra vigilant!